Group takes aim at concussion risk with national guidelines

 “Part of being a kid is being physical and maybe getting a broken bone,” Mr. Podborski said.
 “We are about not getting a spinal injury or a traumatic brain injury.
 We don’t want our hearts broken.”

-READ MORE: Nearly 90% of former football players studied had brain disease CTE
+Read more: Nearly 90% of former football players studied had brain disease CTE

-PICARD: CTE and violent sports: It's time to rethink our approach
+Picard: CTE and violent sports: It's time to rethink our approach

 Only Ontario has a law committing to establishing guidelines to ensure children in sport are protected if they may have suffered a concussion.
 But Parachute Canada, a national charity aimed at reducing preventable injuries, which Mr. Podborski leads as president and CEO, has helped drive the creation of the national guidelines.